-Note: The following text appeared in the program prepared for St. Martin's 125th anniversary in 2003.
+Note: Since updated, much of the text below appeared in a program prepared for St. Martin's 125th anniversary in 2003.

 Under the leadership of Pastor Carl Schenk, the "German Lutherans" of Cross Plains met on May 20, 1878, in the old school house located in Valley Home Cemetery and organized St. Martin's Lutheran Congregation.
 Services were held and the Sacraments administered in this building which stood just north of the old St. Martin’s present location.
 The first officers of the congregation were: John Hirchenhan, president; Henry Scheele, secretary; and Adam Klueber, treasurer.
 Another congregation, The “English Settlers” of the Cross Plains area, used the building on alternate Sundays.
 Charter members of the congregation were composed of the following families: Henry Scheele, John Hirchenhan, Adam Reiche, Fred Harloff, Adam Grob, Mary Kading, Gustave Hering, Michael Klueber, John Lappley, Charles Meyer, Ferdinand Schulenberg, Emil Hering, John Albright, Albert Festge, Fritz Schubert, Edward Zeigler, William Meister, Fritz Roelke, Henry Schultz, Capser Strauss, Charles Binger, Mrs. Andelmann, James Schultz, Michael Brendler, John Denner and Charles Watzke.